Dean Edell: The Dr. Dean Edell radio program

 included commentary on articles that appeared in medical journals as well as opinions about controversial medical issues.
 From the beginning of his career, Edell was a strong advocate for the scientific method and often criticized the media for unnecessarily publicizing unsupported health scares without proper scientific investigation.
 He was very concerned about the decline in scientific literacy in America.
 He railed against pseudoscience and magical thinking and was very critical of unproven alternative healing methods, the vitamin and herbal supplement industry, fad diets and diet pills, and many anti-science groups opposing vaccines, or fluoride or other scientifically accepted practices.
-He also questioned many mainstream medical practices like newborn circumcision, cesarean sections, hysterectomies, and the over diagnosis of fad health maladies.
+He also questioned many mainstream medical practices like newborn circumcision, cesarean sections, hysterectomies, and the over-diagnosis of fad health maladies.
 He was an early supporter of medical marijuana and research into the therapeutic use of psychedelic drugs.
 He generally opposed the war on drugs.

 On December 1, 2010, Edell announced his retirement from radio.
 In 2010 Edell was named by Talkers Magazine to be among the 100 most important radio talk show hosts of all time.

 Other radio and television broadcasts

 From 1979, when Edell was the only physician in America employed full-time by a local television news station, until March 2007, Edell did nightly health reports for KGO-TV news, the local ABC station in the San Francisco Bay Area.
 These television news reports were syndicated nationally to over 100 local television news stations.
 He also did nightly live segments on KGO-TV news called "House Calls" during which he spontaneously answered live viewer call-in questions.
 He used his art background to draw explanations while he answered questions.
 This segment was also done live by satellite for KABC-TV in Los Angeles.
 He has now retired from these regular television reports.

 In 1986, KGO-TV produced Dr. Edell's Medical Journal, a weekly live audience health magazine show, the first of its genre.
 The show was syndicated and also carried by Discovery Channel as well as PBS.
 It won the IRIS award at the National Association of Television Programming Executives (NATPE) in 1986 and was accepted into the permanent collection of the Museum of Broadcasting on April 11, 1988.
 Variety's review reported that "Edell is clearly charming, glib and informed."

 In June 1992, NBC television network launched Dr.Dean, a half-hour daily television show, the first time an M.D. hosted his own daily network television show.
 The Hollywood Reporter described him a "Likeable, informed man with something to say."
 He hosted other television shows, Hey Dr. Dean, Calling Dr. Dean, and By Appointment with Dr. Dean all with varied success.
 He also hosted a quarterly series of TV specials called "Medical Breakthroughs Presented by HealthCentral", which are syndicated to local stations via the HealthCentral Company.

+Edell provided on-camera commentary for the 1995 anti-circumcision documentary Whose Body, Whose Rights?, which was co-produced by PBS television station KCET.